asbarber/MHacks-V/README.md

 ### Awards Won
 * Best use of Concur or TripIt APIs
-* Most Technically Challenging, sponsered by a16z
+* Most Technically Challenging, sponsored by a16z

 ### Additional Information
 * http://challengepost.com/software/myowntransaction